-It’s no secret that London is home to dozens of exceptional, internationally recognised galleries and museums – the Tate, the National Gallery and the British Museum are probably some of the first to spring to mind.
+It’s no secret that London is home to dozens of exceptional, internationally recognised galleries and museums – the Tate Modern, the National Gallery and the British Museum are probably some of the first to spring to mind.
 But travel off the beaten path and you’ll come across some hidden gems that don’t always make it into the city guide books.

 Established in the 19th century by philanthropist William Rossiter, the gallery has worked to ‘bring art to the people of South London’ for over a hundred years.
 Over the past few decades, the gallery has expanded and developed into a large, state-of-the-art South London institution that is well worth a visit — even if you’re travelling from north of the river.